-Man Arrested For Starting Fire Near Thermalito in Butte County
+Man Arrested For Starting Fire Near Thermalito In Butte County

 — CAL FIRE Butte Unit/Butte County Fire Department (@CALFIRE_ButteCo) July 20, 2021

-A vegetation fire near Oroville has prompted some mandatory evacuation orders early Tuesday afternoon.READ MORE: 'It Meant The World To Me': Oakdale Officer Thanks Citizens Who Helped Him After Hit-And-Run
+A vegetation fire near Oroville has prompted some mandatory evacuation orders early Tuesday afternoon.READ MORE: Hefty Fees Part Of New Parking Experiment At Lake Tahoe Beach

 The fire, which has been dubbed the Fourteenth Fire, is burning near 14th Street and Grande Avenue.
 Per Cal Fire, about 25 acres have burned so far.